nbdc-datahub/hbcd-docs/docs/instruments/neurocog/vineland.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
 <p>Each item in the Vineland-3 is scored on a scale of 0 to 3, with higher scores indicating higher levels of adaptive behavior.
 Summary scores are automatically computed within the Pearson Q-Global system, which generates a standard score, percentile rank, base rate score, confidence intervals (high/low), and standard score minus the mean score.
 Full scoring details are described in Sparrow et al. 2026.</p>
+<p>Three more complex Vineland-3 subdomains (Written, Domestic, Community) are unavailable for very young children because they are designed for children age 3.0 years and older.
+All Domain scores (Communication, Daily Living, Socialization) are available.
+The Motor Skills Domain scores are available for children under age 10.0 years.</p>
 </div>

 ## References